jdavmo/bucket-movies/readme.md

 ```bash
 $ bower install
 ```
-Make suere you have permissions, you need
+Make sure you have permissions

 You need permissions -R 777 in the folder /storage